 We are a "small or medium-sized enterprise" (SME) as defined under U.K. corporate tax regulations.
 We may continue to rely on U.K. research and development tax credits and incentives that are available to SMEs as a source of capital for our business.
 Changes in the SME eligibility criteria by the U.K. government or changes in our business could prevent us from being eligible for these tax credits in the future.
-Further, in November 2022, the U.K. government announced changes to the research and development tax credit program; these changes, which include a reduction in tax credit rates for SMEs, are effective on or after April 1, 2023.
+Further, in November 2022, the U.K. government announced changes to the research and development tax credit program; these changes, which included a reduction in tax credit rates for SMEs, were effective on April 1, 2023.
 Changes such as these reduce the amount of capital we obtain from recoverable U.K. research and development tax credits, which could also harm our business.

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds.
+Unregistered Sales of Equity Securities, Use of Proceeds, and Issuer Purchases of Equity Securities.